 Whether an individual is permanently incapacitated at the time of the CGT event depends on the particular circumstances of each case.
-Having regard to the meaning of the term permanent incapacity elsewhere within the retirement and superannuation law, an indicative description of the term is:
+Based on the meaning of the term permanent incapacity in retirement and superannuation law, an indicative description is:

-Ill health (whether physical or mental), where it is reasonable to consider that the person is unlikely, because of the ill-health, to engage again in gainful employment for which the person is reasonably qualified by education, training or experience.
+ill-health (whether physical or mental), where it is reasonable to consider that the person is unlikely, because of the ill-health, to engage again in gainful employment for which the person is reasonably qualified by education, training or experience.
 The incapacity does not necessarily need to be permanent in the sense of everlasting.